Mpox

 Mpox can affect anyone of any gender identity or sexual orientation.
 However, it’s particularly impacting cisgender men who have sex with men as well as trans people and their sex partners.

-Current data suggest that about 40% of people diagnosed with mpox in the United States also are living with HIV.
-CDC doesn’t know if having HIV increases the likelihood of getting sick with mpox if exposed to the virus.
+Current data suggest that almost half of people diagnosed with mpox in the United States are also living with HIV.
+The CDC doesn’t know if having HIV increases the likelihood of getting sick with mpox if exposed to the virus.

 Symptoms can appear between 5 to 21 days after exposure, and can include: